 Before Hubs spray painted the mirror, he applied green painters tape around the inside of the frame.
 Because the adhesive will stick better when it comes time to reattach the mirror, we don’t want any overspray there.

 Once dry, I removed the green tape to prepare for adhering the mirror.

 Because caulk is flexible at below freezing temperatures and weather-proof to stand up to rain and extremes in temperature, it’s the best choice for this project.
 However, I also wanted a product that won’t eat away at the mirror backing if it comes into contact with it.
 So we settled on not one but two different caulks.

 GE Silicone II will hold the mirror to the back of the frame and seal in the plastic backing.
 GE Silicone II is what’s called a neutral cure silicone, meaning that it’s non-acidic (so shouldn’t harm the mirror backing).
 Also, it is superior for outdoor applications.
 The only drawback of GE Silicone II is that it’s almost impossible for novices to smooth it out nicely.

 In light of the drawback of the silicone, DAP Alex Plus steps up to keep the moisture out on the front of the mirror.
 As well as sealing the gap between the metal and glass, it will also look flawless.
 As an acrylic latex caulk, it can easily be smoothed with a finger dipped in water for a neater seal around the front.
-We purchased a clear formulation; it’s goes on white but becomes clear as it cures in 7 – 14 days.
+We purchased a clear formulation.
+Although it goes on white, it becomes clear as it cures in 7 – 14 days.